 One sure sign of a backyard breeder is they sell to pet stores or advertise on Craigslist.
 Reputable and responsible breeders run their breeding business out of their homes.
 Another way to tell is if money is the first thing on the breeder’s mind.
 Backyard breeders have no care about the animal; profits are the name of the game, most often at the animals’ expense.
 They have little to no experience or knowledge of breeding, and they let the females have multiple litters.
 They don’t let you visit where they keep the animals, and they don’t ask questions.
 Responsible breeders will want to know if you have a fenced yard, rent or own, or are you home often, etc. If it seems unethical, it’s a definite red flag.

 Another way to spot a backyard breeder is weaning mammals like kittens or puppies too early from the mother.
 Early weaning deprives the animals of essential nutrients given through the mother’s milk, so make sure you know the appropriate weaning age of the particular animal.
-This same concept can be applied to breeders that are trying to sell you a different breed than what was originally advertised, or worse, selling you an illegal pet like a poisonous snake or a wild animal.
+This same concept can be applied to breeders who are trying to sell you a different breed than what was originally advertised, or worse, selling you an illegal pet like a poisonous snake or a wild animal.

 7. What questions should I ask a breeder?